irx/ssci/README.md

 It should display any received message and send back `Hello!`.

-The function should be bound to the server before any `server_poll` invocation.
-For this behaviour to apply the function should be bound to the server before any `server_poll` invocation.
+Such function should be bound to the server before any `server_poll` invocation.

 ```c
 server_bind(s, ON_MESSG, &respond);